SyedFasiuddin/dev.log/README.md

 - Learned about binary trees, traversal of binary tree and few of its types.
 - Played a few games of chess at  [lichess.org](https://lichess.org) and learned about the game, took a few notes.

+### 24<sup>th</sup> week of 2023
+- Learned about EC2 instances and a bit of networking stuff of AWS
+- Started to look into Java Spring, already know java servlets, now trying Spring.